CausalInference/pygformula/docs/source/Specifications/Deterministic knowledge.rst

 For each custom restriction function, the input should be the parameters (not necessary to use all):

-* new_df: A DataFrame that contains data table at current time t.
+* new_df: A DataFrame that contains the observed or simulated data at time t.
-* pool: A DataFrame that contains data table up to time t.
+* pool: A DataFrame that contains the observed or simulated data up to time t.
 * time_name: A string specifying the name of the time variable in pool.
 * t: An integer specifying the current time index.